esgf2-us/metagrid/docs/docs/contributors/project_standards.md

-# Repo Standards
+# Project Standards

-Following development patterns and best practices is essential for developing high quality, manageable software.

-This page outlines the standards for version control, styling and formatting, documenting, and testing.
+This page outlines version control, styling and formatting, documenting, and testing.

 ## Version Control